whlapinel/demo-lesson/python_demo_lesson.md

 print("Hello, World!")
 ```

+- It will take a bit longer to run this first code block
 - Run it by clicking the little play button: ![play_btn](./play_btn.png)
 - or typing `Shift + Enter`
 - Try changing the words between the double-quotes and run it again!